PX4/PX4-Devguide/en/setup/dev_env_advanced_linux.md

-# Advanced Linux
+# Advanced Linux Installation Use-Cases

-This topic contains advanced installation use-cases.

-## USB Device Configuration
+## Using JTAG Programming Adapters

 Linux users need to explicitly allow access to the USB bus for JTAG programming adapters.